YunoHost-Apps/flarum_ynh/README.md

 Flarum requires `composer`, which should be automatically retrieved and installed.

 ## Post-installation
 Post-installation is **automated**.
-You still have to set the mail configuration in the administration panel afterwards.

-However, if you leave the forum title field empty in YunoHost's form, automatic post-installation will not be launched.
+However, if you leave the forum title or admin user fields empty in YunoHost's form, automatic post-installation will not be launched.

 1. Retrieve database password:
   * It should be displayed in the log messages on top of installation page.